bkhelifi/CADS_2024/Beginners_handson/README.md

 ## Session of Wednesday, 9h30/10h45
 **Introduction to the Gammapy library** and the data analysis workflow.

 Made by Kirsty Feijen (APC, Paris).
-Location : room XXX, Observatoire de Meudon
+Location : room CIAS, Observatoire de Meudon

 Link to the presentation.